 I usually make double the amount of this recipe.
 The buns keep well in the freezer and you can give them a quick ‘pick me up’ in the microwave.

 Before you start!

 You need to prepare a so called ‘sweetener’ which gives the dough it’s distinctive and pleasant taste.
 For this you mix 40 grams of sugar with the zest of 1 unwaxed lemon and one unwaxed orange.
 You can store this mixture in your fridge, it will keep for a long time.
 You also have to wash and soak your raisins.
-First wash them and then leave them for 10 minutes in warm water.
-Rinse with cold water and leave to dry on a plate for two days (cover them against dust).
-If you do not want to wait two days, or you forgot, just drain them well and roll them lightly in flour before using.
+First wash them and then leave to soak for 10 to 20 minutes in warm water.
+Rinse with cold water and drain.

-You also have to lightly toast the nuts, seeds and oats and leave them to cool before they go into the dough.
+You also have to lightly toast the mix of nuts, seeds and oats or other grains and leave them to cool before they go into the dough.
 Put them on a baking tray and toast them in your oven for about 12 to 15 minutes at 145 ºC /295 ºF.

 makes 12 muesli buns

 30 g fresh yeast or 10 g instant yeast